LEYLANK/alx-low_level_programming/0x01-variables_if_else_while/README.md

  Numbers > Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line .
 Smile in the mirror > Write a program that prints the lowercase alphabet in reverse, followed by a new line Hexadecimal > Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
+Patience > Write a program that prints all possible combinations of single-digit numbers.